-Why Port Elizabeth has everything you didn’t know you needed
+What Port Elizabeth has that everyone didn't know about

 Port Elizabeth can at times be heartlessly forgotten as a major tourist attraction in South Africa when in fact it is the gateway to beautiful destinations such as the Garden Route.
 The sheer number of things to do in this great city will rival that of its more illustrious travel destinations.